The Long Night: Readings and Stories to Help You through Depression, is for those who are struggling with depression, or who love someone who is.

 It took over two years to find medications that worked, and several more to rebuild my health and my career.
 Most of my friends and family could not fully understand what I was going through, and I felt very alone during this time.
 But I had one friend who himself struggled with depression and other health issues, who walked alongside me and offered me passages from writers who had been through similar struggles.
 I clung to pieces of hope from authors such as Henri Nouwen, Madeleine L’Engle, George MacDonald, Bunmi Laditan, John of the Cross, and Thomas Merton.

-My vision for Long Night is to in turn walk alongside others who are going through depression, by sharing some of my own experience as well as excerpts from the authors who helped me.
-I want my readers to find in this book a friend who understands, supports, and advocates for them.
+My vision for The Long Night and Blessings for the Long Night is to walk alongside others who are going through depression, by sharing some of my own experience as well as excerpts from the authors who helped me.
+I want my readers to find in these books a friend who understands, supports, and advocates for them.